AdobeDocs/experience-manager-core-components.en/help/email/components/image.md

   * This option only appears when Dynamic Media is enabled in the environment.
 * **Enable Web Optimized Images** - When checked, [the web-optimized image delivery service](/help/developing/web-optimized-image-delivery.md) will deliver images in the WebP format, reducing image sizes on average by 25%.
   * This option is only available in AEMaaCS.
-  * When unchecked or the web-optimized image delivery service is unavailable the [Adaptive Image Servlet](/help/developing/adaptive-image-servlet.md) is used.
+  * When unchecked or when the web-optimized image delivery service is unavailable the [Adaptive Image Servlet](/help/developing/adaptive-image-servlet.md) is used.
 * **Image is decorative** - Define if the decorative image option is automatically enabled when adding the image component to a page.
 * **Get alternative text from DAM**-  Define if the option to retrieve the alternate text from the DAM is automatically enabled when adding the image component to a page.
 * **Get caption from DAM** - Define if the option to retrieve the caption from the DAM is automatically enabled when adding the image component to a page.